emmanueldeletang/Buildcopilotwith-cache-and-your-data/README.md

 ## Demo script
 - Open "cosmosddbnosql.ipynb" python notebook
+- Create the database in your Cosmosdb account , and be sure the features Vector Search for NoSQL API (preview) is turn on , if you turn on , you may wait several minutes to execute the code
-- Run the cells to create the database (with vector support), create the container and populate the Cosmos DB database with different data
+- Run the cells to create create the container and populate the Cosmos DB database with different data
 - The last cell launch Gradio UI
 - if you ingest the samples pdf and word  file, you can ask these questions :